 In full disclosure, there is one more payment plan called Income Contingent Repayment (ICR).
 However, it is almost never used, and the few times it is used is from Parent Plus loans going for PSLF.

 HOW TO PAY OFF YOUR STUDENT LOANS: A STEP-BY-STEP GUIDE

-Worried about paying off your student loan debt?
+Are you worried about paying off your student loan debt?
 The best way to tackle your debt efficiently is to have a plan.
 Here’s our simple guide to paying off debt.

 1. Get Organized

 You can’t hit a target you can’t see.
 Your first step is to determine exactly how much you owe in student loans.